oplS17projects/Timberman/README.md

-2htdp/image: we have use for displaying Images/Sprites 2htdp/universe: we have use for communication between the user and program
-Rsound: we have used rsound to assist with sounds proccessing
+2htdp/image: we have use for displaying Images/Sprites 2htdp/universe: we have use for communication between the user and program Gui/base: we have used gui/base to assist with sounds proccessing

 - Will you use data abstraction? we have used a list containing objects to calucate the sprite postion and check for collusion.